ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Method

-where $f$ is the growth-rate of structures, $P_{\theta\theta}$ the power spectrum of the velocity divergence and $W(k;\mathbf{x}_i, \mathbf{x}_j)$ the window function for two \sns\ at positions $\mathbf{x}_i$ and $\mathbf{x}_j$.
-The covariance matrix is computed using the \texttt{FLIP}\footnote{\url{https://github.com/corentinravoux/flip}} python package.
-In this work, we compute the covariance using the linear velocity-divergence power spectrum, $P_{\theta\theta}^\mathrm{lin}$.
+where $r_{ij} = \left \|\mathbf{x}_i - \mathbf{x}_j \right \|$, $\alpha_{ij}$ is the angle between $\mathbf{x}_i$ and $\mathbf{x}_j$ and $j_n(x)$ are the spherical Bessel functions.
+The covariance matrix was computed using the \texttt{FLIP}\footnote{\url{https://github.com/corentinravoux/flip}} python package.
+In this work, we computed the covariance using the linear velocity-divergence power spectrum, $P_{\theta\theta}^\mathrm{lin}$.
 In linear theory, due to the continuity equation, $P_{\theta\theta}^\mathrm{lin} = P_{\delta\delta}^\mathrm{lin}$, where $P_{\delta\delta}^\mathrm{lin}$ is the linear density power spectrum.
-Therefore, we compute the linear density power spectrum using the Boltzmann solver \texttt{CAMB}\footnote{\url{https://camb.info/}} \citep{lewis_camb_2000}.
-The cosmology parameters used as inputs of the Boltzmann solver are the same as those used to compute $\mu_\mathrm{th}$ (Table.~\ref{tab:siminput} for the simulations and Planck18 for the data).
-Here, we do not attempt to fit for the growth rate $f$ that is fixed by the fiducial cosmology and the maximum wavenumber is chosen as $k_\mathrm{max}=0.2$~\hmpc.
+Therefore, we computed the linear density power spectrum using the Boltzmann solver \texttt{CAMB}\footnote{\url{https://camb.info/}} \citep{lewis_camb_2000}.
+The cosmology parameters used as inputs of the Boltzmann solver are the same as those used to compute $\mu_\mathrm{th}$ (Table.~\ref{tab:siminput} for the simulations and \textit{Planck}18 for the data).
+Here, we did not attempt to fit for the growth rate, $f$, which is fixed by the fiducial cosmology, and the maximum wave number was chosen as $k_\mathrm{max}=0.2$~\hmpc.
+The diagonal value of the covariance matrix computed as $\sigma_v = \sqrt{C_{ii}^{vv}}$ is $\simeq 260$~\kms\ for the fiducial cosmology used in simulation and $\simeq 280$~\kms\ for the \textit{Planck}18 cosmology.
+These values are slightly higher but close to the value of 250~\kms\ used in the diagonal velocity error approach.

-To evaluate the robustness of our analysis, we varied the assumptions we have taken to compute the velocity covariance: the input cosmological parameters and the chosen maximum $k$.
-We found that our analysis in independent of these initial assumptions.
-A detailed description of this investigation is given in Appendix \ref{app:systematics}.
+To evaluate the robustness of our analysis, we varied the assumptions we made to compute the velocity covariance: the input cosmological parameters and the chosen maximum $k$.
+We found that our analysis is independent of these initial assumptions.
+A detailed description of this investigation is given in Appendix~\ref{app:systematics}.